 The Rewards of Studying Abroad with Kelley

-In more ways than I imagined, Kelley’s AGILE Greece course prepared me to be a better consultant, better leader, and a well-rounded team player.
+In more ways than I imagined, Kelley’s Global Immersion in Greece course prepared me to be a better consultant, better leader, and a well-rounded team player.
 The experience of working with a real company, where the client’s challenges and our recommendations make a real-world impact, was phenomenal.
 Making progress while trying not to get caught up in worrying about the difficulties such as the lack of communication or face-time interaction with the client and colleagues made the project more challenging and the learning experience more rewarding.

-AGILE Greece was fantastic in many ways, but I most appreciated the opportunity to network with extremely knowledgeable professors, classmates, MBA students from ALBA (top business school in Greece), and the Greek clients.
+Global Immersion in Greece was fantastic in many ways, but I most appreciated the opportunity to network with extremely knowledgeable professors, classmates, MBA students from ALBA (top business school in Greece), and the Greek clients.
 There was something to be learned from every interaction in this course, whether it was faculty lectures, client meetings, but my favorite part was learning from my teammates.
 I couldn’t be more grateful that I got this incredible learning experience.
 Thank you, Kelley!